Easy Crochet Plastic Bag Holder Pattern – The Granny Grocery Bag Holder

-Tired of the clutter caused by plastic bags you get from the store?
+Tired of the clutter caused in your kitchen or pantry by plastic grocery bags you get from the store?
 Then this is the crochet solution for you.
-The “Granny Grocery Bag Holder” pattern — is an easy crochet pattern designed to help keep your plastic bags organized.
-Using the iconic granny stitch as the main pattern repeat, this crochet bag holder is both functional and visually appealing and super easy to stitch up.
+The “Granny Plastic Bag Holder” pattern — is an easy crochet pattern designed to help keep your extra plastic bags organized.

 Ad-Free PDF Patterns Are Available: